rybla/riib11.github.io/_posts/2021-04-25-analogies-bad.md

 ---
 layout: post
-title: An Analogy is Like a Thing that is a Bad Argument
+title: An Analogy is Like a Bad Argument
 categories: writing
 abstract:
   Analogies are easily misused, with great effectiveness, as if they are